canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-setup-k8s.md

 When creating the storage account, make sure that you enable "Hierarchical namespace" if you want to use Azure DataLake Gen2 Storage.

-Test that the `aws-cli` client is properly working with
+Test that the `azcli` client is properly working with

 ```
 azcli storage container list